The policy commissions are established to deal with a range of topics in IWT.

 Commissions meet at least four times a year.
 Much of the information provision and the discussions are done by mail.

-Mr. Alain Devos is nominated as Director.
+Mr. Alain Devos is appointed as Director.

 The infrastructure commission deals with all matters concerning fairways, locks, bridges, dimensions, planned or unforseen obstructions. depth, maintenance, etc. Subjects usually originate from CCNR and Commission, f.e.
 TEN-T or Rhine-related business.
 But also the ESO-memberorganisations bring issues from the national authorities, as well as skippers who identify problems.